-The CGSNC will propose candidates which it deems suitable to become Members of the Board of Directors according to the criteria set out in the applicable regulatory framework and this
+The CGNCCGSNC will not propose candidates which it deems not suitable to become Members of the Board of Directors according to the criteria set out in the applicable regulatory framework and this Policy.

-Policy.
 Suitability is determined in relation to the Policy's criteria for candidates (fit and proper and general suitability) and current composition needs.
-For the purposes of this Policy, it is defined as the degree to which an individual is deemed to have good repute and to have, individually and collectively with the other Directors/Members, adequate knowledge, skills and experience to perform his/her duties and a clear understanding of the Company's culture, values and overall strategy.
-Suitability also covers the honesty, integrity and independence of mind of each individual and his/her ability to commit sufficient time to perform his/her duties.
+For the purposes of this Policy, it is defined as the degree to which an individual is deemed to have good repute and to have, individually and collectively with the other individualsDirectors/Members, adequate knowledge, skills and experience to perform his/her duties and a clear understanding of the Company's culture, values and overall strategy.
+Suitability also covers the honesty, integrity and independence of mind of each individual and his-or/her ability to commit sufficient time to perform his-or-/her duties.

-Further to the above, where any Members of the Board of Directors do not fulfill the requirements set out, the European Central Bank, in the framework of the Single Supervisory Mechanism (hereinafter the "competent authority"), shall have the power to remove such Members from the Board of Directors.
-The CGSNC, within the aforementioned context, shall consider the suitability of the Members of the Board of Directors on a periodic basis, utilizing Board Review assessments and any other pertinent information available.
+Further to the above, where any Members of the Board of Directors do not fulfilfulfill the requirements set out, the European Central Bank, in the framework of the Single Supervisory Mechanism (hereinafter the "competent authority")"), shall have the power to remove such Members from the Board of Directors.
+The competent authorityThe CGSNC, within the aforementioned context, shall in particular verify whether the requirements set out are still fulfilled where it has reasonable grounds to suspect that money laundering or terrorist financing is being or has been committed or attempted, or there is increased risk thereof in connection withconsider the Companysuitability of the Members of the Board of Directors on a periodic basis, utilizing Board Review assessments and any other pertinent information available.